 - Avoid uncomfortable burning.
 The alcohol in mouthwash can cause an unpleasant burning sensation.
 Suppose you suffer from burning mouth syndrome or other oral irritations.
 In that case, you might want to select an alcohol-free mouthwash to avoid aggravating your condition.

 - Fight dry mouth.
 Alcohol acts as a drying agent, inhibiting saliva production.
 Suppose you experience xerostomia or low saliva flow because of medicinal side effects, radiation therapies, or systemic diseases.
 In that case, an alcohol-free mouth wash could provide the benefits you need without the drying effects.

-Beyond these conditions, studies by BioMed Research International suggest alcohol free mouthwashes have a better effect on the gloss, color, hardness and wear of tooth composite restorations compared to mouthwashes that contain alcohol.
+- Protect composite restorations.
+Studies by the Journal of Conservative Dentistry and the International Journal of Dentistry suggest alcohol-free mouthwashes have a better effect on the color, hardness, and wear of tooth composite restorations compared to mouthwashes that contain alcohol.

 - Shield children, teens, and those with alcohol addictions.
 If accidentally — or purposely — consumed by children or teens, the 20 percent alcohol concentration can cause extreme illness.
 Recovering alcoholics might also choose to avoid alcohol mouthwashes because it can trigger a relapse.

 Types of Alcohol-Free Mouthwashes

 Alcohol-free mouthwashes can help prevent tooth decay, periodontal disease, dry mouth, halitosis, and plaque and tartar buildup.
 They can also help whiten your teeth.
 Look for the following ingredients to achieve your oral health goals: